charleywright/School/Geography/Mumbai Case Study.md

 	* clean water
 	* sewage network
 * Hand built with scavenged materials
-	* No building specifications or sa
+	* No building regulations
+		* Buildings can be dangerous and unsteady
+*

 ##### Solutions